Home » Food » By Course » Main Dishes » Doro Wat (Spicy Ethiopian Chicken Stew)

 adding chicken

 Traditionally, Tej is used, an Ethiopian honey wine.
-As a substitute we’re going to use white wine with a teaspoon of honey.
+If you have access to it, use it.
+Alternatively you can substitute white wine with a teaspoon of honey.

 Add the chicken stock, salt and honey wine to the mixture.
 Bring to a boil, reduce the heat to low, cover, and simmer for 45 minutes, stirring occasionally.